forestdb/forestdb.org/models/politeness-qud.md

 //Returns boolean otherwise, the given state
 ~~~~

-The Politeness QUD Hybrid model will simulate the following experience (situation) based on the politeness model by Yoon, Tessler, et. al (2016):
+The Politeness QUD Hybrid model will simulate the following experience (situation) based on the politeness model by Yoon, Tessler, et al. (2016):

-- Your friend has baked some cookies and asks your to rate them on a scale of 1 through 5.
-Where 1 would represent that the cookies are terrible, 2 represents that the cookies are bad, 3 represents that the cookies were okay, 4 represents that the cookies were good and 5 represents that the cookie were amazing.
+- Your friend has baked some cookies and asks you to rate them on a scale of 1 through 5.
+Where 1 would represent that the cookies are terrible, 2 represents that the cookies are bad, 3 represents that the cookies were okay, 4 represents that the cookies were good and 5 represents that the cookies were amazing.

 Questions under discussion will be added to elicit and influence the response the person being asked to rate the cookies will formulate.
 The QUDs in the Politeness QUD Hybrid model will model projects of world states under relevant circumstances for each Question Under Discussion: